H7O/Com.H.Threading.Scheduler/README.md

 An easy to use, simple, yet feature-rich open-source framework for writing middlewares in the form of low resource footnote Windows services and/or Linux Daemons.
 Written in .NET starndard 2.0 to offer the convenience of using it under both older .NET framework 4.8 and newer .NET 5 and beyond.

 ## What's the purpose of this library?
-This library helps build solutions that require some logic to run in the background without user input.
+This library helps build solutions that require some of their time sensitive logic to conditinally run as a background process without user input.

 And although most solutions might not have the need for such logic, the ones that do would hopefully benefit from what this library offers.